 The Silks are a rock and roll band out of Providence, Rhode Island.
 You could say The Silks are thee rock and roll band from Providence, but then you wouldn't exactly be asking the cool kids.
 You'd need to dig a bit deeper than trends.
 The Silks exist outside of The Hip's bearded rat race.

 After releasing their Paul Westerberg produced debut album, "Last American Band" at the tail end of 2013, The Silks continued building on their following with constant gigs.
 All kinds of gigs.
 With a work ethic as old-school as their whole vibe, most of their shows are of the "all nighter" variety.
 Two sets.
 An hour and a half each.
 Only they're playing original music.
 Who does that these days?
-As of now, The Silks are dangerously close to releasing the follow-up album they have in the can.
-Word is more recording sessions are on the horizon.

 The Silks have had their share of carrots dangled in front of them.
 It's not every band that's gotten to make a record with help from the likes of Westerberg and Jim Boquist of Son Volt fame, after all.
 From there, they went on to open for The Replacements at The Fillmore in Detroit in the spring of 2015.
 They've also played in support of The Drive-By Truckers, Roky Erickson, Wanda Jackson, Dirty Heads, Black Joe Lewis, Deer Tick, The Sheepdogs and Patrick Sweany among others.